Last Updated on January 26, 2022

 It has been referred to as a “hidden gem” and is truly worth a visit.

 It’s also home to a great charity music festival and I’ve played there the last three years, which is a great experience.
 A huge stage with Melford Hall in the background.
 Here’s me with my band Elephant in the Room in 2015

 Visitors get a tour of the house and gardens, where they can see the rooms that have been lived in by the family.
-There is also the Rare Breed Farm which has been rebuilt from the 1980s and it filled with farm animals.
+There is also the Rare Breed Farm which has been rebuilt in the 1980s and filled with farm animals.